MegEngine/MegEngine/scripts/whl/BUILD_PYTHON_WHL_README.md

 ```bash
 ./scripts/whl/macos/macos_build_whl.sh
 ```
-* If you just want to build for a specific Python verison, you can use `ALL_PYTHON` environment variable. eg:
+* If you just want to build for a specific Python verison, you can use `ALL_PYTHON` environment variable. such as:
 ```bash
 ALL_PYTHON="3.7.7" ./scripts/whl/macos/macos_build_whl.sh
 ```